 - Complete the “Psychology Admission Checklist”.

 Admission to the program is determined by the program faculty.
-Program faculty reserves the right to request personal interviews with applicants to the program.
-Application packets must be received by March 15 for Fall admission, or by October 15 for Spring admission.
+Program faculty reserve the right to request personal interviews with applicants to the program.
+Admission to the MA program is on a rolling basis.
+There is no deadline for completed application packets.

 ** Applicants not meeting one of the above noted admission criteria are eligible to petition for conditional admission to the program.
 Applicants choosing to petition should include a letter with the supplementary admission materials.
 Faculty recommend the letter, include discussion of the factors contributing to the academic achievement and why those factors could be judged by the faculty as successfully remediated.
 Faculty reserve the right to require additional coursework (for example, PSYC 3120 or other undergraduate psychology courses) as a condition of admission.